If you love Hip-Hop, culture or artistry you should be listening to NPR Hip-Hop’s Microphone Check with Ali Shaheed Muhammad and Frannie Kelly.

 So if you want to see what’s important.
 If you want to know where things are going.
 Or if you want to judge the state of a scene or an ecosystem:

-We shouldn’t judge our quality by our jokers, but by our kings.
+We shouldn’t judge our quality by our jokers, but by our queens and kings.